 Request an appointment

-Call (206) 606-6100 to make an appointment at the Lung Cancer Early Detection and Prevention Clinic.
+Call (206) 606-6100 to request an appointment at the Lung Cancer Early Detection and Prevention Clinic.